Skip to content

 Either \(F_n\) or \(F_{n, cos}\) depending on input.

-coef2 Union[float, ndarray]
+coef2 Union[float, ndarray, DataArray]

 float [n_coefs]